vodolaz095/express-view-cache/README.md

 And set the memcache protocol to binary, i.e. run the memcached like this

     $ memcached -v -B binary

+If you want to use `Redis` instance, you can set the `driver` to `redis`.
+If your redis server have not the default settings (localhost:6379 withour password), you can set redis parameters by setting enviroment variable of `redisUrl` like this:

+    export redisUrl="redis://username:veryLongAndHardPasswordBecauseRedisHashes50kPasswordsEverySecond@somehost:6378"

 The parameter of `type` is for setting response type for returned content  - see [http://expressjs.com/api.html#res.type](http://expressjs.com/api.html#res.type) for details.